What is life insurance?

 How does life insurance work in Canada?

-Like your debt habits determine your credit score, your bill of health defines your insurance status.
+Just as your debt habits determine your credit score, your bill of health defines your insurance status.
 The healthier you are, the more offers and better terms you get.

 How do I pick the best life insurance policy for me?